Magick in General

 As I will, so mote it be?

 What’s important to remember is that green witchery is a rich Pagan path that can help you achieve peace of mind as well as more control over your life.
-It will also provide you with a greater connection to Earth and nature as well as Goddess and God.
+It will also provide you with a greater connection to Earth and nature as well as Goddess, God, and/or the universe.
 In the end, those are the most desirable of all possible magickal outcomes.

 Photos & Images: Nyx · GreenWitch / Elena Mozhvilo · Unsplash · license / Luca · Unsplash · license / pasja1000 · Pixabay · license / Bee Felten-Leidel · Unsplash · license / Thalia Tran · Unsplash · license / Siannan13 · Flickr · CC BY 2.0 · edited / congerdesign · Pixabay · license / Will O · Unsplash · license / Aline Ponce · Pixabay · license / Ksenia Yakovleva · Unsplash · license / Redd · Unsplash · license /